 It depends.
 If the trust is a revocable trust, a trustor can change the beneficiary of the trust.
 However, with irrevocable trusts, they cannot normally be changed or amended easily.
 Like with many aspects of the law, there are some exceptions.

 Once an irrevocable trust is created by the trustor, it can be difficult to change beneficiaries.
 Yet, a trustor can ask the trustee to petition the court to change beneficiaries.
+In recent years, some states have begun allowing certain changes to an irrevocable trust— a process which is often referred to as decanting.
 If the trust has not been created yet, a beneficiary can be changed.
 Lastly, a trustor can terminate the trust altogether by defunding the trust in order to remove the beneficiary.

 Who has more rights?
 The trustee or beneficiary?